objcio/articles/2015-02-09-gpu-machine-vision.md

 }
 ```

-where `texelWidth` and `texelHeight` are the distances between neighboring pixels in the input texture, and `lowerThreshold` and `upperThreshold` set limits on the range of edge strengths we want to examine in this.
+Here, `texelWidth` and `texelHeight` are the distances between neighboring pixels in the input texture, and `lowerThreshold` and `upperThreshold` set limits on the range of edge strengths we want to examine in this.

 As a last step in the Canny edge detection process, pixel gaps in the edges are filled in to complete edges that might have had a few points failing the threshold or non-maximum suppression tests.
 This cleans up the edges and helps to make them continuous.

 This last step looks at all the pixels around a central pixel.
 If the center was a strong pixel from the previous non-maximum suppression step, it remains a white pixel.
 If it was a completely suppressed pixel, it stays as a black pixel.
 For middling grey pixels, the neighborhood around them is evaluated.
-If they are touched by more than one white pixel, they become a white pixel.
+Each one touched by more than one white pixel becomes a white pixel.
 If not, they go to black.
 This fills in the gaps in detected edges.

 As you can tell, the Canny edge detection process is much more involved than Sobel edge detection, but it can yield nice, clean lines tracing around the edges of objects.
 This gives a good starting point for line detection, contour detection, or other image analysis, and can also be used to produce some interesting aesthetic effects.

-## Harris corner detection
+## Harris Corner Detection

 While the previous edge detection techniques can extract some information about an image, the result is an image with visual clues about the locations of edges, not higher-level information about what is present in a scene.
 For that, we need algorithms that process the pixels within a scene and return more descriptive information about what is shown.

 A popular starting point for object detection and matching is feature detection.
-Features are points of interest in a scene, locations that can be used to uniquely identify structure or objects.
+Features are points of interest in a scene — locations that can be used to uniquely identify structures or objects.
 Corners are commonly used as features, due to the information contained in the pattern of abrupt changes in lighting and/or color around a corner.

-One technique for detecting corners was proposed by Harris and Stephens in "A Combined Corner and Edge Detector"[^5].
-This so-called Harris corner detector uses a multi-step process to identify corners within scenes.
+One technique for detecting corners was proposed by Harris and Stephens in "A Combined Corner and Edge Detector."[^5] This so-called Harris corner detector uses a multi-step process to identify corners within scenes.

 As with the other processes we've talked about, the image is first reduced to luminance.
 The X and Y gradients around a pixel are determined using a Sobel, Prewitt, or related kernel, but they aren't combined to yield a total edge magnitude.
 Instead, the X gradient strength is passed along in the red color component, the Y gradient strength in the green, and the product of the X and Y gradient strengths in the blue component.

 A Gaussian blur is then applied to the result of that calculation.
-The red, green, and blue components are extracted from that blurred image and a calculation performed from them to determine the likelihood a pixel is a corner point.
+The red, green, and blue components are extracted from that blurred image and a calculation is performed from them to determine the likelihood a pixel is a corner point.
 The equation for this is the following:

 R = I<sub>x</sub><sup>2</sup> * I<sub>y</sub><sup>2</sup> - I<sub>xy</sub> * I<sub>xy</sub> - k * (I<sub>x</sub><sup>2</sup> + I<sub>y</sub><sup>2</sup>)<sup>2</sup>

-where I<sub>x</sub> is the gradient intensity in the X direction, I<sub>y</sub> the gradient intensity in Y,  I<sub>xy</sub> the product of these intensities, k a scaling factor for sensitivity, and R the resulting "cornerness" of the pixel.
-Alternative implementations of this calculation have been proposed by Shi and Tomasi[^6] and Noble[^7], but the results tend to be fairly similar.
+Here, I<sub>x</sub> is the gradient intensity in the X direction, I<sub>y</sub> is the gradient intensity in Y, I<sub>xy</sub> is the product of these intensities, k is a scaling factor for sensitivity, and R is the resulting "cornerness" of the pixel.
+Alternative implementations of this calculation have been proposed by Shi and Tomasi[^6] and Noble.[^7] but the results tend to be fairly similar.

 Looking at this equation, you might think that the first two terms should cancel themselves out.
 That's where the Gaussian blur of the previous step matters.
 By blurring the X, Y, and product of X and Y values independently across several pixels, differences develop around corners and allow for them to be detected.

-Starting from a test image drawn from [this question on the Signal Processing Stack Exchange site](http://dsp.stackexchange.com/questions/401/how-to-detect-corners-in-a-binary-images-with-opengl):
+Here we start with a test image drawn from [this question on the Signal Processing Stack Exchange site](http://dsp.stackexchange.com/questions/401/how-to-detect-corners-in-a-binary-images-with-opengl):

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HarrisSquares.png" alt="Harris corner detector test image"/>

-the resulting cornerness map from the above calculation looks something like this:
+The resulting cornerness map from the above calculation looks something like this:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HarrisCornerness.png" alt="Harris cornerness intermediate image"/>

 To find the exact location of corners within this map, we need to pick out local maxima (pixels of highest brightness in a region).
 A non-maximum suppression filter is used for this.
 Similar to what we did with the Canny edge detection, we now look at pixels surrounding a central one (starting at a one-pixel radius, but this can be expanded), and only keep a pixel if it is brighter than all of its neighbors.
 We turn it to black otherwise.
-This should leave behind only the brightest pixels in a general region, those most likely to be corners.
+This should leave behind only the brightest pixels in a general region, or those most likely to be corners.

 From that, we now can read the image and see that any non-black pixel is a location of a corner:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HarrisCorners.png" alt="Harris corners"/>

-I'm currently doing this point extraction stage on the CPU, which can be a bottleneck in the corner detection process, but it may be possible to accelerate this on the GPU using histogram pyramids[^8].
+I'm currently doing this point extraction stage on the CPU, which can be a bottleneck in the corner detection process, but it may be possible to accelerate this on the GPU using histogram pyramids.[^8]

 The Harris corner detector is but one means of finding corners within a scene.
-Edward Rosten's FAST corner detector, as described in "Machine learning for high-speed corner detection"[^9], a higher-performance corner detector that may also outpace the Harris detector for GPU-bound feature detection.
+Edward Rosten's FAST corner detector, as described in "Machine learning for high-speed corner detection,"[^9] is a higher-performance corner detector that may also outpace the Harris detector for GPU-bound feature detection.

-## Hough transform line detection
+## Hough Transform Line Detection

 Straight lines are another large-scale feature we might want to detect in a scene.
 Finding straight lines can be useful in applications ranging from document scanning to barcode reading.
 However, traditional means of detecting lines within a scene haven't been amenable to implementation on a GPU, particularly on mobile GPUs.

 Many line detection processes are based on a Hough transform, which is a technique where points in a real-world, Cartesian coordinate space are converted to another coordinate space.
 Calculations are then performed in this alternate coordinate space and the results converted back into normal space to determine the location of lines or other features.
 Unfortunately, many of these proposed calculations aren't suited for being run on a GPU because they aren't sufficiently parallel in nature and they require intense mathematical operations, like trigonometry functions, to be performed at each pixel.

-In 2011, Dubská, *et al.*[^10] [^11]</sup> proposed a much simpler, more elegant way of performing this coordinate space transformation and analysis, one that was ideally suited to being run on a GPU.
+In 2011, Dubská, *et al.*[^10] [^11]</sup> proposed a much simpler, more elegant way of performing this coordinate space transformation and analysis — one that was ideally suited to being run on a GPU.
 Their process relies on a concept called parallel coordinate space, which sounds completely abstract, but I'll show how it's actually fairly simple to understand.

 Let's take a line and pick three points within it: